 Behavior problems in children with Autism

-ABA is a type of behavior therapy used extensively with Autism.
+Applied Behavior Analysis (ABA) is a type of behavior therapy used extensively with Autism.
 ABA is based on the science of learning and motivation.
 This science includes general laws regarding how behavior works and how learning takes place.
 In short, ABA aims to change behavior using the principles of learning.
 ABA essentially provides techniques to increase good behavior and decrease bad behavior.

 ABA is considered to be an “evidence-based best practice” treatment by the US Surgeon General and by the American Psychological Association.
-“Evidence based” means that ABA has passed scientific tests of its usefulness, quality, and effectiveness.
+“Evidence based” means that ABA has passed scientific tests of its usefulness, quality and effectiveness.
 It is recommended that ABA should be started before age 3 and given for 25 to 40 hours per week for best results.

 Behaviors that can be targeted using ABA

-- Socially significant behaviors: these are the skills or behaviors required to function in a society or group.
-These include conversations with other people, playing in a group by following rules and taking turns, behaving appropriately in public, etc
+- Socially significant behaviors: These are the skills or behaviors required to function in a society or group.
+These include conversations with other people, playing in a group by following rules and taking turns, behaving appropriately in public, etc.

-- Personally important behaviors: these are the skills required for self-help, doing daily activities and personal well-being of an individual.
+- Personally important behaviors: These are the skills required for self-help, doing daily activities and personal well-being of an individual.
 These include washing hands, bathing, wearing clothes, household activities, eating, etc.

-- Academically relevant behaviors: these are the skills related to school work such as alphabet, numbers, colors, shapes, math, reading, etc.
+- Academically relevant behaviors: These are the skills related to school work such as alphabet, numbers, colors, shapes, math, reading, etc.

-- Behaviors required to learn all other behaviors: these are the skills necessary to learn all other skills.
-These skills include attending to tasks, imitating sounds, words, and actions, matching pictures and objects, sitting in a place for extended periods of time, listening to instructions, etc.
+- Behaviors required to learn all other behaviors: These are the skills necessary to learn all other skills.
+These skills include attending to tasks, imitating sounds, words, and actions, matching pictures and objects, sitting in aplace for extended periods of time, listening to instructions, etc.

-- Excess and harmful behaviors: ABA is used to reduce excess behaviors that may interfere with learning such as hyperactivity, hand flapping etc. ABA also focuses on reducing or eliminating behavior that may be harmful to the individual or others around him.
+- Excess and harmful behaviors: ABA is used to reduce excess behaviors that may interfere with learning such as hyperactivity, hand flapping etc. ABA also focuses on reducing or eliminating behavior that may be harmful to the individual or others around him/her.

-ABA can be provided at school, at home, or in the community depending on the needs of the child and the services that are available in a particular area.
+ABA can be provided at school, at home or in the community depending on the needs of the child and the services that are available in a particular area.

-Different teaching procedures: DTT, PRT, Social skills, NET, VB, FBA
+Different Teaching Procedures: DTT, PRT, Social skills, NET, VB, FBA

 - Discrete Trial Training (DTT): Discrete Trial Training (DTT) is a type of teaching procedure in which each skill is taught separately in a structured manner.